craftcms/cms/docs/testing/testing-tips.md

 :::

 ### `Cleaup`
 The cleanup option ensures that fixtures are removed after a test.
-This cleans the database.
+This cleans any fixture data inserted during your test from the database.
 Before the next test the new fixtures will be added again.

 TODO: More....